nus-cs2103-AY2122S1/ip/docs/README.md

 Expected outcome:
 ```
+Got it!
+I've removed task 2.
+You currently have 2 tasks.

 Here are your current tasks:
 1. [T][ ] Buy breakfast for family
 2. [E][ ] Guitar Lesson (at: Monday, 13 September 2021)